 3. If a few lines of text are to be reproduced from any source, 'the author' and 'the source' must be clearly indicated in the text.
 The reproduced lines must be in italics and given within quotes.
 If it is a paragraph it must be slightly indented also.
 To reproduce large portions of text, permission from the copyright owner(s) must be obtained and submitted to the IJP.

 To reproduce tables or illustrations, permission from the copyright owner(s) must be obtained and a copy of the permission letter must be submitted to the journal.
-The source must be clearly acknowledged below the table or illustration as required by the copyright owner(s).Essential title page information
+The source must be clearly acknowledged below the table or illustration as required by the copyright owner(s).Peer review

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.